Colin Powell: Vietnam War

 Captain Powell served a tour in Vietnam as a South Vietnamese Army (ARVN) advisor from 1962 to 1963.
-While on patrol in a Viet Cong-held area, he was wounded by stepping on a punji stake.
+While on patrol in a Viet Cong-held area, he was wounded by stepping on a punji stake and was awarded a Purple Heart.
 The large infection made it difficult for him to walk, and caused his foot to swell for a short time, shortening his first tour.

 Powell returned to Vietnam as a major in 1968, serving as assistant chief of staff of operations for the 23rd (Americal) Infantry Division.
 During the second tour in Vietnam he was decorated with the Soldier's Medal for bravery after he survived a helicopter crash and single-handedly rescued three others, including division commander Major General Charles M. Gettys, from the burning wreckage.

-Mỹ Lai massacre inquiry
+My Lai massacre inquiry

-Powell was charged with investigating a detailed letter by 11th Light Infantry Brigade soldier Tom Glen, which backed up rumored allegations of the 1968 Mỹ Lai massacre.
-Powell wrote: "In direct refutation of this portrayal is the fact that relations between American soldiers and the Vietnamese people are excellent."
+Powell was charged with investigating a detailed letter by 11th Light Infantry Brigade soldier Tom Glen, which backed up rumored allegations of the 1968 My Lai massacre.
+Powell wrote: "In direct refutation of this portrayal is the fact that relations between Americal soldiers and the Vietnamese people are excellent".
 Later, Powell's assessment would be described as whitewashing the news of the massacre, and questions would continue to remain undisclosed to the public.
 In May 2004, Powell said to television and radio host Larry King, "I was in a unit that was responsible for My Lai.
 I got there after My Lai happened.
-So, in war, these sorts of horrible things happen every now and again, but they are still to be deplored."
+So, in war, these sorts of horrible things happen every now and again, but they are still to be deplored".